amadhu07/cse15l-lab-reports/lab1.md

-cd will take you into the current directory and move forward into the next folder. cd ~ will take you back to the home directory. ls -lat lists a log of all files within the user account that have been accessed in chronological order. cp will create a file with the file created to be at the end of the path of the command.
+cd will take you into the current directory and move forward into the next folder. cd ~ will take you back to the home directory. ls -lat lists a log of all files within the user account that have been accessed in chronological order. cp will create a file with the file created to be at the end of the path of the command. cat <directory> <file> will print the contents of the file that was created from cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/.